Home Video of Donald Trump promising to support Imran Khan is a deepfake

 A video on social media shows former U.S. President Donald Trump expressing his support for former Pakistan Prime Minister Imran Khan, who was arrested last year from his residence in a corruption case.
 In the video, Trump purportedly says, “Hello, my Pakistani American friends.
 I promise if I win, I will try my best to get Imran Khan out of jail as soon as possible.
 He is my friend.
 I love him.
 I will support him to take over the government again and rock, and we will work together to make our ties stronger.
 Imran Khan Zindabad (sic).”

-Users have shared this video with claims in Urdu which state that Trump will get the jailed Pakistani leader out, if he wins the 2024 U.S. elections.
+Users have shared this video with claims in Urdu that Trump will free the jailed Pakistani leader if he wins the 2024 U.S. elections.
 The post (archived here) had garnered 27,500 views at the time of writing the story.
 Archives of similar posts can be found here and here.

 Screenshot of viral posts on social media.
 (X/Screenshot/Modified by Logically Facts)